Cossacks: Early history

 Early "Proto-Cossack" groups are generally reported to have come into existence within what is now Ukraine in the 13th century as the influence of Cumans grew weaker, although some have ascribed their origins to as early as the mid-8th century.
 Some historians suggest that the Cossack people were of mixed ethnic origin, descending from East Slavs, Turks, Tatars, and others who settled or passed through the vast Steppe.
 Some Turkologists, however, argue that Cossacks are descendants of the native Cumans of Ukraine, who had lived there long before the Mongol invasion.
+Some other just state that first Cossacks were Turkic origin according to Serhii Plokhy the first Cossacks were of Turkic rather than Slavic stock.
+Christoph Baumer states that predecessor from the thirteenth century onward were mainly of Turkic stock, but from the sixteenth century the Cossack were increasingly joined by Slavs such as Russians and Poles, Baltic Lithuanians and people from today's Ukraine, thus becoming a Slav-Tatar ethnic hybrid.
+Hypothesis of the non-Slavic origin of the Zaporozhian, Don and Kuban Cossacks is rejected by the low levels to absence of Caucasian and Asian component in the gene pool of these groups, with exception of the Terek Cossacks who lean towards some North Caucasian groups, likely as a result of the assimilation of these populations into Terek Host.

-As the Grand Duchies of Moscow and Lithuania grew in power, new political entities appeared in the region.
+As the grand duchies of Moscow and Lithuania grew in power, new political entities appeared in the region.
 These included Moldavia and the Crimean Khanate.
 In 1261, Slavic people living in the area between the Dniester and the Volga were mentioned in Ruthenian chronicles.
 Historical records of the Cossacks before the 16th century are scant, as is the history of the Ukrainian lands in that period.